Get Fitter, Faster: Fitness, Food & Health Hacks

 The primary goal of resistance training is muscle hypertrophy, which occurs when you stretch the muscle fibers until they tear slightly and then repair.
 Each time they tear and repair themselves, they grow stronger.

-A muscular man knowing how long to build muscle is required
+how long build muscle

 • Save